Linuxfabrik/monitoring-plugins/check-plugins/cert/README.md

 * `--source=url`: Hostname mismatch and chain verification failures share one `--severity` (default WARN), so operators running internal CAs are not paged for trust issues that are expected in their environment.
 Set `--severity=crit` to enforce strict trust.
 * `--source=file`: chain and hostname checks are not performed.
 Only days remaining is evaluated.
 With a glob that matches many files, the worst state across all matches drives the plugin state.
 The File column abbreviates each path zsh-style (`/etc/ssl/certs/web1.pem` becomes `/e/s/c/web1.pem`) so wide cert-directory listings stay readable; the full path is shown in `--lengthy` output.
 * `--source=scan`: each reachable certificate is checked for expiry **and** for chain/trust (does it chain to a CA in the system trust store, or one added via `--ca-file`?).
 Hostname verification is not done, because a subnet scan reaches IP addresses whose certificates legitimately do not match.
 A valid self-signed certificate is tolerated (it is cryptographically as sound as a publicly trusted one); other trust failures (unknown CA, expired or broken chain) raise the state via `--severity` (default WARN, `crit` to enforce). `--insecure` turns trust verification off entirely for pure expiry monitoring.
 Counting follows the `lynis` check and is done per host, not per host/port: a `/24` reports `X/254 hosts responded`, not one count per host/port target.
-Hosts (or host/port combinations) that do not answer within `--timeout` are skipped silently, so an empty subnet returns OK with `0/N hosts responded`.
+Hosts (or host/port combinations) that do not answer within `--timeout` are skipped silently, so a subnet without a single TLS endpoint returns OK.
 The worst state across all reachable certificates drives the plugin state.
-Scan a large subnet from a host that can actually reach it, and tune `--max-workers` (parallelism) and `--timeout` so the run finishes within the check interval.
+Scan a large subnet from a host that can actually reach it.
+* `--source=scan`: the parallelism is capped on purpose and rarely needs tuning, because a scan is expensive for the host it runs on, not for the hosts it probes.
+A `/24` on the default port list is more than 4000 connects, and on a normally populated subnet almost all of them go to addresses where nothing answers.
+That cost lands in the kernel (resolving a neighbour that does not exist, retransmitting, handling the ICMP replies), it is **system** time, and it grows with how many connects are in flight at once.
+Measured on a two-core host: at 2000 concurrent connects a `/24` burns about 64 seconds of system time and drives the load past 40, which is enough to make every other check on that host run into its own timeout.
+At the capped default the same scan costs about 22 seconds of system time, leaves the load near 2, and takes roughly 170 seconds, well within the 600-second command timeout of the shipped Icinga Director basket.
+Raising `--max-workers` shortens the run and pays for it out of the other checks on the same host.
+Lowering the plugin's scheduling priority is not a substitute: system time spent in the kernel on the plugin's behalf is not what `nice` hands out, and a scan's many threads outweigh a single normal-priority process regardless.
+* `--source=scan`: the headline closes with the number of parallel workers the run actually used, so a scan that was held back is recognisable without re-running it with `--verbose`.
+Each worker holds one socket while it probes, so `--max-workers` is clamped a second time, to what the file-descriptor limit of the plugin process allows; the plugin first raises its own soft limit as far as the hard limit permits, and reports the clamp under `--verbose`.
+Should descriptors run out anyway, the plugin exits UNKNOWN instead of counting the targets it never probed as hosts that did not answer.
 * `--source=url`: the plugin inspects the full certificate chain the server sends, not just the leaf.
 The leaf carries the chain/hostname verdict; every intermediate is additionally checked for expiry, so a soon-to-expire intermediate raises the state and shows up as the soonest-expiring certificate in the output.
 Capturing the chain requires Python 3.13 or newer (`ssl.SSLSocket.get_unverified_chain()`); on older Python only the leaf is inspected.
 The chain is shown one block per certificate in `--lengthy`.
 * `--warning` and `--critical` accept three forms: a Nagios range in days (`14:`), a percentage of the certificate's total validity period (`25%`, alert when less than 25% of the lifetime is left), or a duration with a unit (`14d`, `12h`, `2W`, `1M`).
 The percentage form matches the convention of other X.509 scanners and adapts to short-lived (90-day) and long-lived certificates alike.
 * Expired certificates are unconditionally reported as CRIT, regardless of the `--warning` and `--critical` thresholds.